on June 28, 2021 (last modified on July 8, 2022) • 15 minute read

 Whereas an image-based ad, on the other hand, took less than an hour:

 “We only run image-based Facebook ads, simply because of how little time it takes to create and test multiple image ads,” says Sam Schuler of Instasize.
+To shorten image editing time, you can outsource an image manipulation service.

 However, Schuler adds: “If video production was more streamlined or we had a backlog of video content that could be formatted for Facebook ads, we definitely would, but currently the time it takes to create video content for ads outweighs the conversion rate benefit.”